Pregnant NZ journalist, stuck in Kabul, allowed to return home | DW | 01.02.2022

 She was working as an Afghanistan correspondent for the Doha-based news network Al Jazeera, covering the Taliban's takeover of the country.

-She tried to get residency in Belgium, the home country of her partner, freelance photographer Jim Huylebroek.
+She tried to gain residency in Belgium, the home country of her partner, freelance photographer Jim Huylebroek.

 But Bellis said the length of the process would have left her in Belgium with an expired visa.

-The couple was eventually forced to relocate to Afghanistan as they both had valid visas to stay there.
+The couple was eventually forced to relocate to Afghanistan, as that was where they both had valid visas to stay.

-The case had become an embarrassment to New Zealand, exposing the plight of thousands of Kiwis stranded overseas as a result of the country's tough border controls.
+The case had become embarrassing to the New Zealand government, exposing the plight of thousands of Kiwis stranded overseas as a result of the country's tough border controls.

 adi/msh (AFP, AP)